+Goodwill.
 Goodwill represents the excess of the aggregate purchase price over the fair value of the net assets acquired in a purchase business combination.
 Goodwill is reviewed for impairment at least annually.
 The goodwill impairment test is a two-step test.
 Under the first step, the fair value of the reporting unit is compared with its carrying value.
 An indication of goodwill impairment exists if the fair value of the reporting unit is less than its carrying value, and the enterprise must perform step two of the impairment test (measurement).
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation.
 The residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 Fair value of the reporting unit is determined using a discounted cash flow analysis.
 If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.

-Following an evaluation performed for our investment in Kubatronik, we concluded that as at December 31, 2011, our investment in Kubatronik exceeded step one of the goodwill impairment test, as the evaluated fair value of Kubatronik exceeded its carrying value by 4.3%.
-The amount of goodwill allocated to Kubatronik is \$518,000 at December 31, 2011.
+Following an evaluation performed for our investment in Kubatronik, we determined that the value of our investment in Kubatronik decreased and that as a result, goodwill in the amount of \$481,000 relating to our investment in Kubatronik had been impaired.
+As a result, for the year ended December 31, 2012, we recorded a goodwill impairment loss of \$481,000.
+We did not record any impairment of goodwill for the years ended December 31, 2011 and 2010.

 The fair value of an asset is estimated using estimated future cash flows of the asset discounted by a rate commensurate with the risk involved with such asset while incorporating marketplace assumptions.
 The estimate of future cash flows requires management to make certain assumptions and to apply judgment, including forecasting future sales, PCB market prices, raw material consumption, labor and other manufacturing expenses, and the useful lives of the assets.
 We exercise our best judgment based on the most current facts and circumstances surrounding our business when applying these impairment rules.
 The estimates used in these calculations are based upon our historical experience, knowledge of the PCB industry and by incorporating third-party data.
 Nevertheless, changes in the assumptions used could have an impact on our assessment of recoverability.
-For example, changing the terminal growth rate from 2% to 1% will result in a net change of Euro 60,000 in the fair value of Kubatronik (and Euro 46,000 for our 76% holding).
-Changing the discount rate from 13.9% to 15% will result in a net change of Euro 103,000 in the fair value of Kubatronik (and Euro 78,000 for our 76% holding).
-Changing the short term revenue growth by 1% each year until 2016 will result in a net change of Euro 97,000 in the fair value of Kubatronik (and Euro 74,000 for our 76% holding).
+For example, changing the terminal growth rate from 2% to 1% will result in a net change of Euro 23,000 in the fair value of Kubatronik (and Euro 47,000 for our 79% holding).
+Changing the discount rate from 15.31% to 17% will result in a net change of Euro 60,000 in the fair value of Kubatronik (and Euro 47,000 for our 79% holding).
+Changing the short term revenue growth by 1% each year until 2017 will result in a net change of Euro 199,000 in the fair value of Kubatronik (and Euro 157,000 for our 79% holding).